 The common thread between the Jacaranda flowers and the lemonade are that both will forever make me think of my mom and dad and their gorgeous gardens.
-And don’t the lilac-colored flowers and the golden lemons just look so pretty together!?

-Oh, and here a some of my recipes with Meyer Lemons:
+A few more of my recipes with Meyer Lemons:

 - Meyer Lemon Basil Pizza